autoforce/APIcasso/README.md

 ## CORS

 APIcasso comes with a permissive CORS configuration out of the box.
-But you can make you own by editting your `config/initializers/apicasso.rb` file, which is created at the installation proccess.
-The file comes with descriptive comments and all configuration is based on [Rack CORS](https://github.com/cyu/rack-cors) options.
+But you can make your own by editting the `config/initializers/apicasso.rb` file, which is created at the installation proccess.
+The file comes with some descriptive comments and all configuration is based on [Rack CORS](https://github.com/cyu/rack-cors) options.

 ## Authentication